adeckmyn/maps/inst/README.md

 - Deprecated: Calling world.legacy(TRUE) for switching to the old database and world.legacy(FALSE) to switch back on the fly.

 The last two options should only be used as a *temporary last resource*, to quickly run code that requires the old database without having to edit it.

+In v3.3, all these methods are deprecated (but will still function).
+The data set has been moved to the 'mapdata' package, where it is called "worldLores".

 Note that the worldHires database from the mapdata package has identical map naming than the legacy world map.
 The only difference is in the resolution of the polylines.
 That high resolution version of the legacy map will remain unchanged.